Characterization of pathogenic microorganisms with molecular and microbiological approaches

 Identification of pathogenic microorganisms

-At the laboratory of Systems Microbiology and Applied Genomics (Biodetect), we provide high quality services in the wider field of Molecular Diagnostics, using cutting edge biotechnological techniques.
-We follow international standards and scientific methods in microbiological, biochemical and molecular level for the analysis of environmental, tissue and food samples.
+At the laboratory of Systems Microbiology and Applied Genomics (BioDetect), we provide high quality services in the wider field of Molecular Diagnostics, using cutting edge biotechnological techniques.
+We follow international standards and scientific methods in the microbiological, biochemical and molecular level for the analysis of environmental samples, and samples from the agri-food sector.

-The laboratory was established in 2020 (Government Gazette 3603 / 29.08.2020) and is located in the Department of Environmental Engineering of the University of Patras.
+The laboratory was established in 2020 (Government Gazette 3603 / 29.08.2020) in the Department of Sustainable Agriculture of the University of Patras.
 Large companies in the field of fish farming and agri-food, both in Greece and abroad, make use of our services.
 The depth of our analyses as well as the cost of our services are always governed by a principle of mutual benefit.

 Our goal is to deliver accurate and reliable results to any type of analysis, assisting your organization in gaining deeper understanding of the issues you confront, and offer you solutions for protecting your investment and maximizing its results.